-(7) Slide the extension end over the ram and screw it into the jack body until the locating dowel holes coincide.
-Holding the extension end with peg spanner FHQ 270, tighten the locking collar, using hook spanner RS/181/16.
+(7) Slide the extension end over the ram and screw it into the jack body until locating dowel holes coincide.
+Holding the extension end with peg spanner FHQ 158, tighten the locking collar, using hook spanner FHQ 110/4.

-(8) Screw the duct blanking plugs, complete with new sealing washers, into the jack body.
-Ensure when tightening the plugs that the figures given in connection with the torque loading of bonded seals (A.P.
-105D-0002-1), are not exceeded.
+(8) Screw the blanking plug, complete with a new sealing washer, into the jack body.
+Ensure when tightening the plug that the figure given in connection with the torque loading of bonded seals (A.P.
+105D-0002-1), is not exceeded.

-- (9) Remove the jack from the vice and insert the seal and special washer into the by-pass valve counterbore in the jack body. - (10) Fit the seal to the by-pass valve piston and insert the valve and spring into the valve housing. - (11) Assemble the housing complete with valve and spring to the jack body; insert and tighten the securing bolts and fit a protection plug, with seal, to the housing fluid connection. - (12) Fit the connecting piece seals and insert the two connecting pieces into the jack platform; position the protective cover plate and secure it with the $\frac{1}{4}$ in. dia.
-B.S.F. screws and washers. - (13) Test the jack in accordance with para.
-14.
+(9) Remove the jack from the vice and insert the seal and special washer into the by-pass valve counterbore in the jack body.

+(10) Fit the seal to the by-pass valve piston and insert the valve and spring into the valve housing.

+(11) Assemble the housing complete with valve and spring to the jack body; insert and tighten the securing bolts and fit a protection plug, with seal, to the housing fluid connection.

+(12) Fit the connecting piece seals and insert the two connecting pieces into the jack platform; position the protective cover plate and secure it with the $\frac{1}{4}$ in dia B.S.F. screws and washers.

+(13) Test the jack in accordance with para.
+13.